Jennings Family Brave Companions Fund

 - Baccalaureate degree in progress

-- Will return to Carnegie Mellon as a full time student in the fall semester following the travel abroad experience
+- Will return to Carnegie Mellon as a full-time student in the fall semester following the summer abroad experience

 - Students who have overcome obstacles such as socioeconomic or educational disadvantage or disabilities